Blendify/blender-manual/blender_docs/manual/editors/python_console.rst

 Notice the green output above the prompt where you enabled auto-completion.
 What you see is the result of auto completion listing.
-In the above listing all are module attribute names, but if you see any name end with ``(``, then that is a function.
+In the above listing all are module attributed names, but if you see any name end with ``(``, then that is a function.

 We will make use of this a lot to help our learning the API faster.